-Nestled between the shores of Lake Okeechobee and the vast wetlands of the Everglades, sprawling Hendry County gives visitors a taste of South Florida’s wild side.
-Fishing, boating, swamp buggy tours and more introduce RVers to the unique ecosystems of the Sunshine State across 1,190 square miles.
+Sitting between the shores of Lake Okeechobee and the sprawling Everglades, vast Hendry County gives visitors a taste of South Florida’s wild side.
+Fishing, boating, swamp buggy tours and more introduce campers to the unique ecosystems of the Sunshine State across 1,190 square miles.

 The region’s deep historic roots remind visitors of the Hendry County’s fascinating role in early American history.
 The area is home to the Big Cypress Indian Reservation, one of the Seminole Tribe’s six reservations statewide, and host of the tradition-rich LaBelle Swamp Cabbage Festival as well as the Hendry County Fair, both in February.
 With a menu that bursts with recreation choices and cultural sites, Hendry County is an oustanding selection for your next Florida RV trip.